dnv-opensource/dictIO/docs/source/fileFormat.cppDict.md

 ## Element Types

-The following element types are supported in C++ dictionary files read and written by dictIO.
+The following element types are supported in C++ dict files read and written by dictIO.
 The table also indicates to which Python data type they are casted when a dict file is read.

 | element type  | example                           | (Python type)     |